Frederick L. Taft: Early life

+Career

+Taft set up a private practice Cleveland.
+He served as assistant city solicitor from May 1898 to October 1, 1901, at which time he returned to private practice and joined the firm of Smith, Taft & Arter.

 Upon the retirement of Judge Duane H. Tilden, Taft was appointed a judge on the Ohio Courts of Common Pleas by Ohio Governor Andrew L. Harris about September 1906.
 The following month, the Republican State Convention unanimously nominated him for a full term on the bench.
 Despite receiving several thousand more votes than the Republican running for another open seat on the court, Taft still lost to his Democratic opponent.

-Taft returned to the firm of Smith, Taft & Arter, and was still practicing law at the time of his death in 1913.